-Talk about strange!
-A new study put forth by Brown University’s Brown Center for the Study of Children at Risk, postulates that you can tell if an impoverished child will overcome their upbringing or not from birth!
-How does his work?
+A new study put forth by Brown University’s Center for the Study of Children at Risk postulates that you can tell if an impoverished child will overcome their family’s poverty or not from birth!
+How does this work?

 Children whose heart rates do not change as much seem to not be as affected by their environments.
 They do not do significantly better or worse depending on their relationship with their mother.